wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Monitoring Histogram Points

 You can use `~histogram` metrics to monitor histogram ingestion.
-See the [Ingest Rate by Source](wavefront_monitoring.html#ingest-rate-by-source) section of the Operations for Applications Service and Proxy Data dashboard.
+See the [Ingest Rate by Source](wavefront_monitoring.html#ingest-rate-by-source) section of the Tanzu Observability Service and Proxy Data dashboard.